-St Oswald’s Parish Church is in the pretty village of Grasmere beside the River Rothay.
+St Oswald’s Parish Church is in the pretty village of Grasmere on the banks of the Rothay.

 Deceased parishioners from the outlying areas, including Ambleside, Elterwater and the Langdale Valley had to be carried along a series of ‘coffin trails’ or corpse roads’ to be buried in Grasmere.